Saturday, 18 July 2009

 You cradled your first grandchild when she was brought home after spending 40 days in a glass.
 Lovingly and patiently you fed her, bathed her, changed her diapers, kept her safe and warm in your embrace every night; nurtured, taught and disciplined her with love, as you did your own children;

-She remembers your soft, gentle hands that prepared her favourites dishes, makes her tasty kan shui chung (dumplings) and tong yuen (glutinous rice balls); that rub oitment on her upset tummy, braided her hair, and threaded her eyebrows.
+She remembers your soft, gentle hands that prepared her favourites dishes, made her tasty kan shui chung (alkaline glutinous rice dumplings) and tong yuen (glutinous rice balls); that rubbed ointment on her upset tummy, braided her hair, and threaded her eyebrows.
 The same hands that spanked her when she misbehaved as a kid and that gave her blessings at the tea ceremony of her wedding;

-Her fondest memories are the times she'd lie on your lap for comfort, and nestled in your bosoms for reassurance; your voice both her source of strength and guide;
+Her fondest memories are the times she laid on your lap for comfort, and nestled in your bosoms for reassurance; your voice both her source of strength and guide;

-In the remaining years, you put up with a failing heart and a bad knee and you endured the pains and sufferings with head held high.
-Such steely was your will till you breathed your last in the arms of your loving daughter, on a morning cruise amidst scenic greens and mountains.
+In your remaining years, you put up with a failing heart and a bad knee.
+You endured great discomforts and pains with grace and head held high.
+Steely was your will until you breathed your last in the arms of your loving daughter, on a morning cruise amidst scenic greens and mountains.

-Po Po, I can never thank you enough for taking care of me, for your unconditional love.
+Po Po, I can never thank you enough for taking care of me and for your unconditional love.
 I was both your granddaughter and a late daughter.
-As you lie in peace, reunited with Kung Kung, may the good Lord bless you.
+You are now at peace, reunited with Kung Kung.
 Till we meet again one day, you are forever cherished and treasured in the heart of your granddaughter.

 Friday, 15 May 2009